wintercodeNKJJ/eyang_restaurants/README.md

-Here’s a complete `README.md` for your **Eyang Restaurants** Next.js project based on the structure in the screenshot:

----

 # **Eyang Restaurants**

 A modern restaurant web application built using **Next.js 13+ (App Router)**, TypeScript, and a modular folder structure.
 The app supports booking, dish ordering, and user management.